 THE 2015 RUNNERS

-T he official runners for the 2015 race are still unknown and the horses listed below are those which bookmaker Paddy Power are currently quoting odds on.
-Any bet struck with Paddy Power will be subject to ‘Ante-Post’ rules until the bookies go ‘non runner, no bet’, which is usually five days before the race.
+T he official runners for the 2015 race are still unknown and the horses listed below are those which bookmaker Betfair are currently quoting odds on.
+Any bet struck with Betfair will be subject to ‘Ante-Post’ rules until the bookies go ‘non runner, no bet’, which is usually five days before the race.
 If you bet Ante-Post you will lose your stake should your horse be withdrawn from the Grand National.

 Each runner has been given a star rating by us.
 The more stars a horse has the better the chance we feel it has of winning or at least finishing in the money places.

 You can view more information on a runners recent form, the horse’s trainer and find out which jockey is riding by clicking on the ‘Form Guide’ tabs below.
 If you prefer you can view the Grand National runners in a condensed format on our odds page.

 THE HORSES & FORM GUIDE

 R S BROOKHOUSE

 Every year the Aintree Grand National gets bigger and bigger and the quality of entrants gets better and better, mainly due to the fact that the prize money on offer is now so huge.

 Today Grand National Runners tend to be of a much higher quality than at anytime in the race’s history, as we saw last year with the entry of Gold Cup winner Long Run.